drand/website/docs/docs/specification.md

 - Period: The period at which the network creates new random value.
 Also referred to as "frequency".
 - ID: The ID which a drand node uses to tag each message in order to run more than one beacon processes (i.e., participate in more than one networks) at the same time.
-- Scheme: The id of the scheme the beacon chain uses to define a group of configuration values related to the randomness generation process.
+- Scheme: The id of the scheme a network uses to define a group of configuration values related to the randomness generation process.
 - GenesisTime: An UNIX timestamp in seconds that represents the time at which the first round of the drand chain starts.
 See the [beacon